Thalía: Acting career

 Thalia was cast in a supporting role in the 1986 telenovela Pobre señorita Limantour with which she began her collaboration with Televisa, the largest mass media company in the Spanish-speaking world.
 In 1987, she went on to star in her first major role for Televisa in the 1987 teenage drama series Quinceañera, along with Mexican actress Adela Noriega.
 Quinceañera won the TV y Novelas award for Best Telenovela of the Year 1988.
 In 1989, she got her first lead role in Luz y Sombra, which was less successful.

 In 1992, Thalía shot to fame starring in María Mercedes, for which she won a TV Y Novelas Award for Best Young Actress in 1993.
 This series was her first of three telenovelas later called Las Tres Marias ("The Three Marías") for sharing the character name.
 Marimar began in 1994 and Maria la del Barrio in 1995.
-The third was the most commercially successful of her career and it remains her most iconic role, while Marimar is considered by some critics the best telenovela of all time.
+The third was the most commercially successful of her career.
+Marimar is considered by some critics among the best telenovela of all time.
 In 1999, Thalía starred in her last telenovela, "Rosalinda".
 All four telenovelas were basically based on the same rags to riches character.

 With these telenovelas, Thalía became famous worldwide because of the extremely high ratings they achieved in more than 180 countries (especially the Philippines).

 Although Thalía's presence in television is legendary, her presence in cinema is less important.
 She appeared for the first time in a movie when she was still a child in the 1979 film La Guerra De los Pasteles ("The War of the Cakes").
 Furthermore, in 1999, she starred in Mambo Café, a modest indie film production that had a poor reception from critics.